Energy-Pathways-Group/GLOceanKit/docs/classes/transforms/wvtransformboussinesq/verticalmodes.md

 ---

 ## Description
-Real valued transform property with no dimensions and no units.
+Real valued property with no dimensions and no units.